10 books to read in March

-“When I say I was a feminist in kindergarten, I am not exaggerating,” declares the acclaimed Chilean journalist, novelist and activist in thismemoir that reflects on her upbringing — she was raised with her two sisters by a single mother — while pondering women’s nature and women’s needs.
+“When I say I was a feminist in kindergarten, I am not exaggerating,” declares the acclaimed Chilean journalist, novelist and activist in this memoir that reflects on her upbringing — she was raised with her two sisters by a single mother — while pondering women’s nature and women’s needs.

 A Colombian family splintered by borders tells its five-voiced story, as one daughter tries desperately to escape a correctional facility.
 Award-winning novelist Engel (“Vida,” “The Veins of the Ocean”), a dual citizen of the United States and Colombia, uses Andean myths to punctuate a story about heredity, love and safety.

-Note: Correction: An earlier version of this story stated that “Libertie” is a YA novel.
-The book was written for an adult audience.
-This version has been updated.